subhasisp1/Model-quantization-and-analysis/README.md

 # Model-quantization-and-analysis
- anallysis of efficiency metrics of computer vision models before and after applying post-training quantization using TensorFlow.
+ analysis of efficiency metrics of computer vision models before and after applying post-training quantization using TensorFlow.